 Here we take a look at just a few of the ways in which electric boats are good for the planet.

-One of the biggest benefits of electric boats is that they are 100% emission-free which means harmful substances such as carbon monoxide, hydrocarbons, particulate matter and nitrogen oxides are not released into the atmosphere whilst the engine is running.
+One of the biggest benefits of electric boats is that the propulsion is emissions-free which means harmful substances such as carbon monoxide, hydrocarbons, particulate matter and nitrogen oxides are not released into the atmosphere whilst the engine is running.
 Combustion engines, on the other hand, release high levels of these pollutants into the air via exhaust fumes which not only reduce the air quality but can also be unpleasant for passengers, wildlife and other water users.

 No Water Pollution

 According to the RYA’s Green Blue initiative, just one litre of oil can pollute one million litres of water!
 Furthermore, most of the oil and fuel pollution in our waterways is caused by everyday oil leaks, refuelling and engine emissions.
 This pollution can wreak havoc for birds and fish, as well as humans, so it’s important to find ways to avoid this contamination.
 Electric boats do not require any fuel or any oil, so they are far less likely to cause any harm to wildlife or water users, making them a great way to significantly reduce water pollution.

 Electric boats can be run off clean, green energy.
 Charged directly from the grid, electric boat owners can choose to power their vessels from renewable electricity, making them more environmentally friendly than combustion engines.
 In contrast, diesel and petrol engines rely on vast amounts of energy to get fuel to the dockside.
 Fossil fuels have to be extracted from deep within the earth, transported great distances, refined, and distributed by road to the pump, so the energy use is staggeringly high!

 Electric boats such as the Pulse 63 use the latest in boat building technology and hydrodynamic modelling to ensure power distribution and hull form are as efficient as possible.
 The lightweight hull, combined with a hubless rim drive system, ensures instant power and little drag, resulting in minimal wasted energy.
 Not only is less electricity required to run an electric boat, but it’ll also be cheaper to run too.